NordicPlayground/nrf5-webinar-advertising-example/README.md

 This project includes five examples.
 Select which example to work with by changing #define EXAMPLE_NUMBER at the top.

-The Original README.md file below:
+The Original README.rst file below:
 .. _bluetooth-scan-adv-sample:

 Bluetooth: Scan & Advertise